Georges Govy

-Georges Govy (born 1913 Yevpatoria, Crimea, died 18 January 1975 Paris) was a French writer, journalist, and winner of the 1955 Prix Renaudot.
+Georges Govy (1913 in Yevpatoria, Crimea – 18 January 1975 in Paris) was a French writer, journalist, and winner of the 1955 Prix Renaudot.

 Life

 His father was a famous painter, died during the Russian Revolution.

 He was a seaman, and settled in Paris.
 He was a foreign correspondent during the Spanish Civil War, and became friends with André Malraux.

 He was a volunteer during World War II.
 In 1942, he joined the Mouvement de la jeunesse sioniste MJS (Zionist youth movement), in Grenoble, led by Toto Giniewski.